-The final course in the dual-degree program is a capstone project or comprehensive examination.
+The final course in the dual-degree program is a capstone project or comprehensive examinations.
 The project allows students to pursue a bioethics question of special interest.
-It is intended as a mentored project in which the student works under the direction of a faculty member to make a significant contribution to bioethics.
-After completion of the project, the student may request to present his/her project in a conference with the KCU bioethics faculty and selected student peers.
+It is intended as a mentored project in which the student works under the direction of a faculty member to complete a research project with relevance to bioethics.
+After completion of the research project, the student will present his/her project in a conference with the KCU bioethics faculty and selected student peers.
 Comprehensive examinations entail students addressing assigned topics and writing about them in response to exam questions for which they have prepared from a reading list to be provided.